The Cost of Information: The Case of Constant Marginal Costs: Learning about a One-Dimensional State

-A commonly encountered context is that of learning about a one-dimensional characteristic, so that each state $i$ is a real number.\footnote{We opt, in this section, to deviate from notational convention and use the letters $i,j$ to refer to real numbers, in order to maintain consistency with the rest of the paper.} In macroeconomic applications, the state may represent the future level of interest rates.
-In perceptual experiments in neuroscience and economics, the state can correspond to the number of red/blue dots on a screen (see \S\ref{sec:stochastic} below).
-More generally, $i$ might represent a physical quantity to be measured.
+Many information acquisition problems involve learning about a one-dimensional characteristic, so that each state $i$ is a real number.
+In macroeconomic applications, the state may represent the inflation rate.
+In perceptual experiments, the state can correspond to the number of red/blue dots on a screen.
+In a polling problem, the state may correspond to the number of voters voting for a given party.
+Alternatively, $i$ might represent a physical quantity to be measured.

-In this section we propose a natural choice of parameters $(\beta_{ij})$ for one-dimensional information acquisition problems.
+In this section we propose a choice of parameters $(\beta_{ij})$ for one-dimensional information acquisition problems.
 Given a problem where each state $i\in\Theta \subset \RR$ is a real number, we propose to set each coefficient $\beta_{ij}$ to be equal to $\frac{\kappa}{ (i-j)^{2}}$ for some constant $\kappa \geq 0$.
-So, each $\beta_{ij}$ is inversely proportional to the squared distance between the corresponding states $i$ and $j$.
-Therefore, under this specification, two states that are closer to each other are harder to distinguish.
+Each $\beta_{ij}$ is therefore inversely proportional to the squared distance between the corresponding states $i$ and $j$.
+Under this specification, two states that are closer to each other are harder to distinguish.

-The main result of this section shows that this choice of parameters captures two main hypotheses: (a) the difficulty of producing a signal that allows to distinguish between state $i$ and $j$ is a function only of the distance $|i - j|$ between the two states, and (b) the cost of a noisy measurement of the state with standard normal error is the same across information acquisition problems.
-Both assumptions express the idea that the cost of making a measurement depends only on its precision, and not on the other details of the model, such as the set of states $\Theta$.
-For example, the cost of measuring a person's height should depend only on the precision of the measurement instrument, but not on what modeling assumptions are made about the set of possible heights.
+The main result of this section shows that this choice of parameters captures two main hypotheses: (a) the difficulty of producing a signal that allows to distinguish between states $i$ and $j$ is a function only of the distance $|i - j|$ between the two, and (b) the cost of a noisy measurement of the state with standard normal error is the same across information acquisition problems.
+Both assumptions take as a working hypothesis that the cost of making a measurement depends only on its precision, and not on the other aspects of the model, such as the set of states $\Theta$.
+For example, the cost of measuring the height of a person with a given instrument does not depend on whether the person's height is known to be in $\Theta = \{190,\ldots,210\}$ or $\Theta' = \{160,\ldots,180\}$.